DefiLlama/docs/list-your-project/token-rights.md

 * Token holders trying to understand what they own
 * Prospective investors comparing protocols before buying
-* Protocols looking to benchmark their tokenomics against peers
+* Protocols looking to benchmark their tokenomics
-* Researchers analyzing token design trends
+* Researchers analyzing token design

 #### How is this different from existing token classification frameworks?